-Patrick Herron a PhD in Plant Ecology from the University of Connecticut, joined MyRWA in June 2009 as the full-time Water Quality Monitoring Director.
-He recently completed postdoctoral fellowships at the Rowland Institute at Harvard University and Marine Biological Laboratories at Woods Hole.
+Patrick Herron a PhD in Plant Ecology from the University of Connecticut, joined MyRWA in June 2009 as the Water Quality Monitoring Director.
+He completed postdoctoral fellowships at the Rowland Institute at Harvard University and Marine Biological Laboratories at Woods Hole.
 He has performed research in Costa Rica, Utah and Connecticut and published research in a variety of areas including invasive species, nutrient cycling, and microbial biosensors.
 Patrick has broad training in ecology and microbiology and will seek to foster the interest of the scientific research community in water quality issues in the Mystic River watershed.

 Beth (Meserve) MacBlane began working at MyRWA in June 2009, where she is eager to grow the membership base and develop innovative and fun outreach events and programs.
 She received her B.A. in environmental studies and anthropology at Tufts University, where she volunteered with MA Community Water Watch as the education coordinator.
 Her professional experience comprises various educational and community organizing endeavors including four years of work with the National Park Service as an interpretive park ranger.
 More recently, Beth earned her M.S. in environmental studies with a concentration in environmental education at Antioch University New England.
 Beth is passionate about sustainability, enjoys outdoor activities, and hopes to create a more involved and healthier watershed.

 Andy Hrycyna joined MyRWA in April 2014.
 More coming soon!